getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/ionic.md

 ionic build --prod --source-map
 ```

 Otherwise we are not able to upload source maps to Sentry.
+But keep in mind that this option significantly increases the size of the compiled application

 {% capture __alert_content -%}
 If you want to skip the automatic release version and set the release completely for yourself.
 You have to add this env var to disable it e.g.: `SENTRY_SKIP_AUTO_RELEASE=true ionic cordova emulate ios --prod`